kennethrdzg/kennethrdzg/README.md

 I am Kenneth Rodriguez, a computer scientist from Mexico with a passion for all things about programming.
 I have worked with C++, Java, Python, Angular, PostgreSQL, and a few other things.

 ### 🌱 I’m currently learning ...
-- Android app development
-- Google Cloud Platform
-- Linux system administration
+- Back End Development with Java and Spring
+- Artificial Intelligence and Machine Learning

 ### 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/kenneth-r-972305135/)